wlepage/digitalimagecorrelation/index.md

 (e) Once the subset is matched, DIC calculates the subset center's relative displacement between the reference and deformed images.
 The displacement here is the (small) difference between the blue and red dots.
 The next example will show how this basic operation is extended to multiple subsets and DIC points.
 <br /><br />![DIC subset]({{site.baseurl}}/assets/img/DICsubset-01.png)<br /><br />

-The previous example computed the displacements from one subset, but DIC can compute a _field_ of displacements by tracking multiple subsets.
+The previous example computed the displacements from one subset, but DIC computes a _field_ of displacements by tracking multiple subsets.
 The same procedure as before is repeated, except this time with four equally-sized subsets in a two-by-two grid.
 This yields four more points with displacement information, for a total of five data points.
 <br /><br />![DIC subsets]({{site.baseurl}}/assets/img/DICsubsets-01.png)<br /><br />

 From the five subsets (one from the first example, and four more from the second example), there are five total points for which the displacements have been calculated.
 Each of these points can be referred to as a _DIC point_.

 Two important dimensions in a DIC calculation are the _subset size_ and the _step size_.
 The subset size is the width and height of the subset square<sup>[b](#footnotes-fundamentals)</sup> in the reference image.
 The step size is the distance between subset centers.
 Both the subset size and step size are measured in units of pixels.
+Since DIC calculations are performed on images with inherent units of pixels, DIC algorithms are length-scale independent.
+The length scale of the displacements (e.g. millimeters) is introduced by the magnification of the images.

 The displacement at each DIC point is a vector, so the components of the vector can be decomposed.
 For two dimensions of displacement, the components can be written in a Cartesian coordinate system as the horizontal displacement (_u_) and vertical displacement (_v_).
 Three dimensions of displacements (_u_, _v_, and _w_) can also be measured with a more complicated type of DIC that uses triangulation -- more on this in the section on the [main types of DIC](#DICtypes).
 <br /><br />![DIC points]({{site.baseurl}}/assets/img/DICfivepoints-01.png)<br /><br />

 DIC is commonly utilized to study the mechanical properties of solids.
 One of the most common experiments for solid materials is a _uniaxial tension_ experiment, shown in the schematic below.
 The goal of this experiment is to quantify how much the material deforms when a force is applied.
 There are many different ways to measure the deformation of the material, including strain gauges, extensometers (mechanical, laser, or optical), and DIC.
 While strain gauges and extensometers provide a single measurement of strain or displacement in the material, DIC can provide many displacement measurements across the material.
+With displacements across the material, DIC can capture the local deformations that arise from inhomogeneity, cracking, stress concentrations, plastic instabilities, phase transformations, and other localized material phenomena.
 <br /><br />![DIC basics]({{site.baseurl}}/assets/img/DICbasics-01.png)<br /><br />

 <a name="footnotes-fundamentals"></a>